epam/miew/README.md

 your web pages.
 We plan to support the [latest versions](https://browsehappy.com/) of WebGL-enabled desktop (Chrome, Firefox, Safari, Opera, Edge) and mobile (iOS, Android) browsers.

-You can find details on installation and usage of Miew component in [lib readme].
+You can find details on installation and usage of Miew component in the [library readme].
 There is also a [demo application] available in the git repository.

 [tutorials]: docs/tutorials/embed.md
 [examples]: examples/
-[lib readme]: packages/lib/README.md
+[library readme]: packages/miew/README.md
 [demo application]: https://miew.opensource.epam.com/

 ## Contributing